- How are gastrointestinal stromal tumors treated?

 The main types of treatment used for GISTs include:

-Based on your options, you might have different types of doctors on your treatment team.
-These doctors may include:
+Based on your treatment options, you might have different types of doctors on your treatment team including:

-- A gastrointestinal surgeon: a doctor who treats diseases of the digestive system with surgery.
+- A surgical oncologist: a doctor who treats cancer with surgery.

 - A medical oncologist: a doctor who treats cancer with medicines.